DickinsonCollege/FarmData2/farmdata2/README.md

 The documentation files will be generated in the `doc` directory within the `farmdata2` directory.

+### Writing Tests

+The details about how tests are written can be found in the `README` files for the front end and back end development provided above.

 ### Documentation Tools

 The documentation for FarmData2 is generated using [JSDoc](https://github.com/jsdoc/jsdoc) and the documentation for the VueJS components uses the [JSDoc for VueJS Plugin](https://github.com/Kocal/jsdoc-vuejs/tree/3.x).
 All necessary tools for generating the documentation are included in the development environment but should you want to install them on you host machine, the versions that are installed in the development environment can be found in the `docker/dev/Dockerfile`.

-## Testing
+### Running Tests

+Details about running the front end and back end tests can be found in the `README` files for the front end and back end development provided above.

 ### Writing Tests

-Described in the README in the appropriate locations (e.g. farmdata2_modules, farmdata2_api).

-### Running Tests
+Details about writing front end and back end tests can be found in the `README` files for the front end and back end development provided above.